-Through our National Endowment Challenge Grant, we are able to host one National Endowment for the Humanities/Hannah Arendt Center Distinguished Visiting Fellow every year who stays at Bard for one month.
-Duriing their stay, the NEH/HAC fellow hosts a series of lectures and other events at Bard College.
+The center hosts one National Endowment for the Humanities/Hannah Arendt Center Distinguished Visiting Fellow every year.
+The NEH/HAC Fellow hosts a series of lectures and other events at Bard College.
 Any views, findings, conclusions or recommendations expressed on this webpage do not necessarily represent those of the National Endowment for the Humanities.

 2017 National Endowment for the Humanities/Hannah Arendt Center Distinguished Visiting FellowTania Bruguera was born in 1968 in Havana, Cuba.
 Bruguera, a politically motivated performance artist, explores the relationship between art, activism, and social change in works that examine the social effects of political and economic power.
 By creating proposals and aesthetic models for others to use and adapt, and implement, she defines herself as an initiator rather than an author, and often collaborates with multiple institutions as well as many individuals so that the full realization of her artwork occurs when others adopt and perpetuate it.
 She expands the definition and range of performance art, sometimes performing solo but more often staging participatory events and interactions that build on her observations, experiences, and interpretations of the politics of repression and control.
 Bruguera has explored both the promise and failings of the Cuban Revolution in performances that provoke viewers to consider the political realities masked by government propaganda and mass-media interpretation.
 Advancing the concept of arte útil (literally, useful art; art as a benefit and a tool), she proposes solutions to sociopolitical problems through the implementation of art, and has developed long-term projects that include a community center and a political party for immigrants, and a school for behavior art. (art21.org)

 INSTITUTO DE ARTIVISMO HANNAH ARENDT